The Bargello

 Palazzo del Bargello, home to the Museo del Bargello

-Palazzo del Bargello, home to the Museo del Bargello.
-(Photo by Kandi)
+Palazzo del Bargello.
+(Photo by magro_kr)

 What the Uffizi is to painting, the Bargello is to Renaissance sculpture—largely because this actually was the Uffizi's sculpture and applied arts collection, moved here in 1859 after it outgrew the Uffizi space.